 11.25.2.2.1 Settlement Process.

+(a) Generally.
+The CAISO will settle Uncertainty Awards as described in Section 11.25.2.2 by Balancing Authority Area in the EIM Area based on the Uncertainty Requirements procured for the applicable Balancing Authority Area.
+The CAISO also will settle Uncertainty Awards by EIM Area, which will be based on the Uncertainty Requirements procured for the Balancing Authority Areas within the EIM Area that passed the flexible ramping sufficiency determination as specified in Section 29.34(m).

-(a) Daily.
+(b) Daily.
 The CAISO will initially –

-(1) allocate the cost of the Uncertainty Award within each Balancing Authority Area in the EIM Area and within the EIM Area on a daily basis according to the categories as set forth in this Section 11.25.2.2; and
+(1) allocate the cost of the Uncertainty Award within each Balancing Authority Area in the EIM Area and within the EIM Area on a daily basis according to the categories as set forth in Sections 11.25.2.2.2 and 11.25.2.2.3; and

-(2) allocate the daily amounts to Scheduling Coordinators as set forth in this Section 11.25.2.2.
+(2) allocate the daily amounts to Scheduling Coordinators as set forth in Section 11.25.2.2.4.

-(b) Monthly.
+(c) Monthly.
 The CAISO will resettle the costs of the Uncertainty Awards by –

 (1) reversing the daily allocation;